elfalehed/hack4squad/README.md

 A bash hacking utility driven by python script
 <hr> <br />
-Hack4Squad is a collection for hacking tool (Bash and python based) :computer: <br />
+Hack4Squad is a collection for hacking tools (Bash and python based) :computer: <br />

 <br />